 If your baby could vote, he would naturally choose to fall asleep in your arms or at your breasts rather than behind bars alone in a crib.
 The attachment-parenting way of going to sleep is especially valuable for busy babies who have difficulty winding down at night and letting sleep overtake them.

-You may also wish to try an Arm’s Reach Co-Sleeper®.
-Dr. Bill Sears helped develop this crib-like bed that fits safely and snuggly adjacent to parent’s bed.
-The Co-Sleeper® arrangement gives parents and baby their own separate sleeping spaces, yet keeps baby within arm’s reach for easy nighttime care.
-To learn more about the Arm’s Reach® Co-Sleeper® Bassinet visit www.armsreach.com.
+You may also wish to try an Arm’s Reach Co-Sleeper.
+Dr. Bill Sears helped develop this crib-like bed that fits safe and snug adjacent to the parent’s bed.
+The Co-Sleeper arrangement gives parents and baby their own separate sleeping spaces, yet keeps baby within arm’s reach for easy nighttime care.
+To learn more about how the Arm’s Reach Co-Sleeper Bassinet can help you adjust with moving baby to crib, visit www.armsreach.com.